microsoft/STL/README.md

 ### Modify The Visualizer

-To modify how components are visualized in the debugger edit the file stl\debugger\STL.natvis.
+To modify how components are visualized in the debugger edit the file `stl\debugger\STL.natvis`.
 For more information on how to modify this file check the [natvis documentation][].

 ### Test Your Changes